trilinos/Trilinos/cmake/std/atdm/README.md

 ## Quick-start

-The basics of how it is used to do a local configure of Trilinos enabling a few packages on a supported ATDM platform is shown below:
+After cloning the Trilinos git repo one of the supported ATDM machines, a local configure of Trilinos enabling a few packages is performed as:

 ```
 $ cd <some_build_dir>/

-$ source $TRILINOS_DIR/cmake/std/atdm/load_env.sh <job-name>
+$ source $TRILINOS_DIR/cmake/std/atdm/load-env.sh <job-name>

 $ cmake \
   -GNinja \